Doctorate (PhD)

 After you have passed the disputation, the Dean's Office will arrange for your doctoral certificate to be issued.

-In addition, please send the following documents to the Dean’s Office:
+In the meantime, please send the following documents to the Dean’s Office:

 or

-• Six copies if your thesis has been published by a publishing house
+• Physical copies if your thesis has been published by a publishing house (in this case, lease clarify the formalities directly with the library).

 The ULB will report the publication of your dissertation to the Dean's Office.
 You will then receive your doctoral certificate.

-Please note that according to §21 (1) of TU Darmstadt’s General Doctoral Degree Regulations (opens in new tab) , you are only permitted to carry the doctoral degree once you have received your doctoral certificate.
+Please note that according to §21 (1) of TU Darmstadt’s General Doctoral Degree Regulations, it is only permitted to carry the doctoral degree once the doctoral certificate has been received.
 According to §20 (1) the publication has to take place within one year after the disputation.

-Meeting of the Doctoral Admissions Committee Submission of
+Meeting of the Doctoral Admissions Committee Deadline for submission of applications and dissertations

 26.09.2023 12.09.2023